ys7914/DrinkWise/README.md

 Includes the code used to control the servos so that the base opon which the patron's cup is placed rotates until the correct bottle is above the cup.
 Written in C for Arduino.

 # FaceRec
 Includes the face recognition code with queueing functionality.
+Written in Python.

 # SpeechRec
 Includes the speech recognition code.
+Written in Python.

 # SpeechSyn
 The speech synthesis code for DrinkWise.
-The sound_play from audio_common library was used, the soundplay_node file must be run before being able to use this code.
+The sound_play from audio_common library was used, (http://wiki.ros.org/audio_common) the soundplay_node file must be run before being able to use this code.
+Written in Python.

 # WebApp
 The code for the web application written in JS, HTML and CSS including the roslibjs and jquery libraries.
 A [rosbridge server](https://github.com/RobotWebTools/rosbridge_suite/tree/develop/rosbridge_server) needs to be started before the web application is able to run.